 Faculty evaluation consists of several objectives.
 All faculty members are evaluated annually.
-Tenure-track faculty members are subject to additional evaluation steps that take place in the third year of employment and at the point of their applying for tenure and/or promotion.
-The annual evaluation will serve as the basis for determining merit salary increases when merit has been approved.
+Tenure-track faculty members are subject to additional evaluation steps that take place in the third year of employment and at the point of their applying for tenure and/or promotion; non-tenure-track lecturers are also subject to additional evaluation upon application for promotion.
+The annual evaluation will serve as the basis for determining merit salary increases when merit pay has been approved.